Key Takeaways

 AG investigations, civil penalties ($2,500-$7,500 per violation in California, per consumer), injunctive relief, and reputational damage.
 Several states are sunsetting cure periods.
 California and Vermont include private rights of action.

-No. Use a single adaptive consent experience that adjusts based on geo-detection.
+No. Use a single adaptive consent experience that adjusts based on geo routing.
 The same framework renders with appropriate controls per state.
-ConsentStack handles this with one script tag across all 19 states. ---
+ConsentStack handles this with one script tag across all supported US states.

 Conclusion

 US state privacy laws are accelerating.
-From one law in 2020 to 19 in 2026.
-Geo-detection, consent model mapping, GPC support, and ongoing maintenance across growing jurisdictions make hardcoding state-specific logic unsustainable.
+From one law in 2020 to 20+ in 2026.
+Geo routing, consent model mapping, GPC support, and ongoing maintenance across growing jurisdictions make hardcoding state-specific logic unsustainable.

 ConsentStack handles it all.
-Geo-detection across 19 US states, automatically applying the correct consent model.
-GPC honored in every requiring state.
-Opt-out mechanisms and sensitive data flows configured through the dashboard.
-When new laws take effect, mappings update automatically.
+Global compliance routing across 20+ US states, automatically applying the correct consent model.
+Opt-out mechanisms and sensitive-data flows are configured through the dashboard.
+When new laws take effect, the mappings update automatically.
+GPC signals are detected and honored by default in the 12 states that require it.

 One script tag.
-Under 10KB.
+Lightweight SDK.
 Every US state privacy law covered.
 From $0/month.